Low-Rank Tucker Approximation of a Tensor From Streaming Data: Guarantees

-where $\Delta := \max_{n=1}^N k_n / (s_n-k_n-1)$. \end{thm} The theorem shows that the method works best for tensors whose unfoldings exhibit spectral decay.
-As a simple consequence of this result, we see that the two pass method with $\V{k} > \V{r}+1$ perfectly recovers a tensor with exact Tucker rank $\V{r}$, since in that case $\tau^{(n)}_{r_n} = 0$ for each $n \in [N]$.
-However, this theorem states a stronger bound: the method exploits decay in the spectrum, wherever (in the first $k_n$ singular values of each mode $n$ unfolding) it occurs.
+\end{theorem} This theorem shows that the proposed randomized tensor approximation works best for tensors whose unfoldings exhibit spectral decay.
+As a simple consequence, we see that the two-pass method with $\V{k} \succ \V{r}+1$ perfectly recovers a tensor with exact (multilinear) rank $\V{r}$, since in that case $\tau^{(n)}_{r_n} = 0$ for each $n \in [N]$.
+However, the theorem states a stronger bound: the method exploits decay in the spectrum, wherever (in the first $k_n$ singular values of each mode $n$ unfolding) it occurs.

+Another useful consequence shows that the rank-$\V{k}$ approximation computed with this two-pass method competes with the best rank-$\V{r}$ approximation. \begin{corollary} Suppose $\V{k} \succeq 2\V{r} +1$.
+Then the approximation $\hat{\T{X}}_2$ computed by the two-pass method (\cref{alg:two_pass_low_rank_appro}) satisfies